 Part of the Strategic Plan adopted by the Fraternity's High Council in November of 2000 was to develop a set of "minimum standards" for chapter performance.
 The High Council appointed an Ad Hoc Committee to recommend minimum standards for adoption by the 60th Grand Chapter.
-In 2006, a committee was appointed to review the Pursuit of Excellence Program.
+In 2006, a committee was appointed to review the Pursuit of Excellence Program (PEP).
 This committee put forth changes to the program based on the following assumptions:

-- 1. The Pursuit of Excellence Program should set a standard that drives our collegiate chapters and the entire organization toward the realization of the Fraternity's vision of "Excelling with Honor." - 2.
-Standards should be set to assess our chapters in their alignment with the mission of the Fraternity. - 3.
-It is vital that the program includes a viable feedback mechanism whereby chapters can utilize information from the assessment to drive the organization forward toward excellence. - 4.
-The Pursuit of Excellence Program should align with the Rock Chapter criteria and work in support of the Fraternity's strategic initiatives under the Strategic Plan.
+- 1. PEP should set a standard that drives our collegiate chapters and the entire organization toward the realization of the Fraternity's vision of "Excelling with Honor." - 2.
+Standards should be set to assess our chapters in their alignment with the Fraternity's mission. - 3.
+It is vital that PEP includes a viable feedback mechanism whereby chapters can utilize information from the assessment to drive the organization forward toward excellence. - 4.
+PEP should align with the Rock Chapter criteria and work in support of the Fraternity's strategic initiatives under the Strategic Plan.